Angie (TV series): Characters

 Marie Falco (Debralee Scott) is Theresa's younger daughter and Angie's younger sister.
 She works nights at a daycare center.
 Marie is well-meaning but clumsy.
 In the second season, Angie hires her to work at the beauty salon.

 Diedre "DiDi" Malloy (Diane Robin) is Angie's loudmouthed best friend and coworker at the Liberty Coffee Shop (the character only appears twice in the second season).

 Joyce Benson (Sharon Spelman) is Brad's snobby three-times-married older sister.
 She dislikes Angie because she feels that Brad could have married someone of his own station.
 However, she does try to get along with Angie.

 Hillary Benson (Tammy Lauren) is Joyce's daughter (not seen in the second season, as the character was dropped without explanation).
 She is happy about her uncle's marriage and instantly bonds with her new aunt.

 Randall Benson (John Randolph) is Brad's and Joyce's father and Hillary's grandfather.
 At first, he is stunned by Angie and her family, but as he realizes that she and Brad love each other, he begins to like her and her family.

 Phipps (Emory Bass) is the Benson family butler.
 He likes Angie.

-Gianni (Tim Thomerson) is the hairstylist at Rose's House of Beauty, the beauty salon that Angie and Theresa bought after they sold the newsstand and coffee shop.
+Gianni (Tim Thomerson) is the hairstylist at Rose's House of Beauty, the beauty salon bought by Angie and Theresa after they sold the newsstand and coffee shop.
 He chases after his female clients to the annoyance of Angie and Theresa.

-Mary Mary (Valri Bromfield), Mary Grace (Susan Duvall) and Mary Katherine (Nancy Lane) are three close friends and former schoolmates of Angie's.
+Mary Mary (Valri Bromfield), Mary Grace (Susan Duvall), and Mary Katherine (Nancy Lane) are three close friends and former schoolmates of Angie's.